-While there’s no shortage of custom motorcycles out there, what about custom scooters?
+While there’s no shortage of custom motorcycles out there, what about the custom moped?
 Whenever we think of the word “motorcycle” we always think of sporty crotch rockets from Japan or effortlessly cool American cruisers, but in reality, the bulk of the world’s two wheeled machines are nothing of the sort.
 They’ve got two wheels, they’ve got handlebars, but the vast majority of them don’t have a clutch.
-In many parts of the world, the humble scooter roams supreme.
-And by “scooter” we mean it in the dictionary definition of the word: “a light two-wheeled open motor vehicle on which the driver sits over an enclosed engine with legs together and feet resting on a floorboard.”
+In many parts of the world, the humble motor scooter roams supreme.
+And by “scooter” and “moped” we mean it in the dictionary definition of the word: “a light two-wheeled open motor vehicle on which the driver sits over an enclosed engine with legs together and feet resting on a floorboard.”

-Our Top 10 Custom Scooters!
+Our Top 10 Custom Mopeds!

 #10: The ShredPed 1.0